 Minor Repairs: Changing gas, tires, reviving a dead battery or replacing it with a new battery, etc. are not covered either.
 So is getting a replacement key when you get locked out of the car.
 All these are unexpected events and may not be covered by the comprehensive cover and cannot be claimed for.
 Again an auto club membership such as with CAA may be the best bet to bail you out of such a situation.

 Rent reimbursement: If you rented a car for any reason that rental amount cannot be claimed under comprehensive cover.

 Property damage: Any damage to property caused by your car even your own garage may not be claimed under comprehensive.

 How Are Insurance Rates Calculated For Comprehensive Coverage

 The insurance rates vary with each quote as it is based on vehicle and driver profile among other factors.
 The calculation of premiums for comprehensive coverage could be different from how premiums are calculated for other coverage.
 Most other coverage premiums are calculated based on the protection limit that you purchase.
 Whereas, premiums for comprehensive cover may depend mostly on the amount of deductible you choose.
 The more deductible you choose, the lesser will be your premium.
 But you may also note that in the case of a claim, you may spend more due to the higher deductible.

-So, it is a decision of choice between $250, $500 or $1,000 deductibles.
+So, it is a decision of choosing between $250, $500, or $1,000 deductibles.
 Then the one variable that you could consider to choose your deductible is the value of your car.
 If your car is worth $2000 or more then it may be a wise idea to choose a median deductible such as $500.
 Or if your car is worth less than $1000 you may think of getting the $250 deductible.
 In the event of damage, it is your call if you want to pay for minor repairs out of your pocket rather than claim.